-Note: Students with college degrees that satisfy the university's general education requirements must still complete the following general education requirement if they were not part of the previous college degree: CHE 1004 Principles of Chemistry.
+Note: Students with college degrees that satisfy the university's general education requirements must still complete the following general education requirement if they were not part of the previous college degree: CHE 1004 Chemistry for Allied Health.

 Note: Students entering the ASN program will automatically be enrolled in NUR 1010 New Student Orientation.
-This is a no cost/no credit course designed to familiarize the student with the program and learning management system.
+This is a no credit course designed to familiarize the student with the program and learning management system.